xchacha20-poly1305/husi/README.md

 ### 🔨 Learn to Compilation

-In Linux, you can build husi reproducibly for relase version.
+In Linux, you can build husi reproducibly for release version.

 For this, you should use the same version of JDK, NDK as below.
 And Go version should as same as [version.sh](./buildScript/init/version.sh).